hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 ## Multi-selection

 A multi-select table includes checkboxes enabling users to select multiple rows in a table for to perform bulk operations.
-Checking or unchecking the checkbox in the table header either selects or deselects the checkboxes in each row of the table body.
-Individual checkboxes in the rows can also be selected or deselected.
+Checkboxes within rows can be selected or deselected while checking or unchecking the checkbox in the table header selects or deselects the checkboxes in every row of the table body.

 Multi-selection consists of: